 - → Occupation (present employment paid or unpaid): The current full- or part-time employment or other line of work, business, craft, or professional information (not required to indicate whether paid or not paid).
-If not employed, enter "Not Employed", or "None", or other equivalent. - → Occupational Background (previous employment paid or unpaid): Previous full- or part-time employment or other line of work, business, craft or professional information (not required to indicate whether paid or not paid).
+If not employed, enter "Not Employed". - Occupational Background (previous employment paid or unpaid): Previous full- or part-time employment or other line of work, business, craft or professional information (not required to indicate whether paid or not paid).